digisolu/ngx-dynamic-json-form/projects/lib-material/README.md

 ## Install and Usage

-This is a step by step instruction to install and use `ngx-dynamic-json-form`.
+This is a step by step instruction to install and use `ngx-dynamic-json-form-material`.

 ### 1. Install all packages: